zetavg/chromium-website/site/chromium-os/developer-information-for-chrome-os-devices/custom-firmware/index.md

 Reboot and if all goes well, your code should run.

-An alternate here is to enable USB boot (`crossystem dev_boot_usb=1`) and then boot from an SD card / USB key that you built/burned with `build_image` / image_to_usb.
+An alternate here is to enable USB boot (`crossystem dev_boot_usb=1`) and then boot from an SD card / USB key that you built/burned with `cros build-image` / image_to_usb.
 In that case you can just put your `${KPART}` straight into partition 2 and boot it with Ctrl-U.